Subscribe to Notes on Nursing, our monthly news digest.

 Healthcare leaders have been focused on redesigning care models to improve quality, value and patient outcomes for many years.
 The COVID-19 pandemic drove unprecedented innovation in healthcare delivery, driven by urgent need, in which nurses played a central role.
 Now, in this new era of healthcare, many health systems are looking to understand the impact of new care delivery solutions that provide better support for nurses while simultaneously improving patient care.

-Disrupting the status quo is the focus of a new network created in collaboration among the Institute for Health Improvement (IHI), and the Johnson & Johnson Center for Health Worker Innovation, called the Transforming Healthcare through Innovative Nurse-Led Care Delivery Learning and Action Network.
+Disrupting the status quo is the focus of a new network created in collaboration among the Institute for Healthcare Improvement (IHI), and the Johnson & Johnson Center for Health Worker Innovation, called the Transforming Healthcare through Innovative Nurse-Led Care Delivery Learning and Action Network.

 Across three phases and 22 months, five healthcare systems will conduct small pilot tests in three key focus areas identified by IHI related to innovative, nurse-led acute care delivery solutions: innovative technology that improves efficiencies for staff, like robots or wearable vital sign monitors, virtual care delivery, and utilization of interprofessional support, teams, and resources.
 The goal is to gather insights that can be shared more broadly, to inform how other health systems might mirror these new care delivery solutions.